|Application Window||Message Window||Graphics Window||Access Window||Explorer Window||Trend Window||TagList Window||Project Window|

 - 01 Crushing and Screening

 - 04 Counter Current Washing Circuit, etc.

-In addition, in Build 137 and later versions, the user may group Graphics Windows together in Areas.
+In addition, user may group Graphics Windows together in Areas.
 This allows the user to easily activate and deactivate areas of the project and in the Explorer Window the user may expand and collapse the areas, making it easier to navigate around large projects that have many flowsheets.

 Flowsheets are built either by drawing with the SysCAD drawing tool or imported from a DXF drawing.
 When drawing with the SysCAD drawing tool, the unit operations are inserted into the Graphics Window using the Insert Unit command.
 Links are used to join the units together via the Insert Link command.
 When a unit or link is inserted, the unit's mathematical model is added to the solver network, and a graphical representation of the unit is inserted on the Graphics Window.
 See Graphics Commands for the various drawing commands.

 When importing from a DXF drawing, the unit operations are constructed using the Construct Unit and Construct Link commands.
 When a unit / link is constructed, the unit's mathematical model is attached to some selected graphics from the DXF drawing.

 The unit model's mathematical model and its graphics are linked by a tag name:

 - A tag name cannot contain spaces and other illegal characters - the tag naming convention options can be found at Project Settings - Graphics and Tags.

 - You can locate the unit on a Graphics Window using the Find Tag command.
 The Access Window for the selected unit can also be opened.